About

 Long

 He works with founders today as board member, advisor, and investor.
 He has shipped v1 to skeptical buyers, grown communities from nothing, and fought through the years when the market had not caught up to the idea.
-He helps founders with what he knows firsthand: open-source go-to-market, product positioning, and turning communities into competitive moats.
+He helps founders with what he knows firsthand: open-source go-to-market, product positioning, and turning communities into superpowers.

 What I do now

-I invest at the seed stage in AI developer tools and infrastructure.
-My personal and firm portfolio includes over sixty companies — Snyk, Netlify, PagerDuty, LaunchDarkly, Tailscale, Sanity, and Continue among them.
-I serve on the boards of Continue, Memgraph, Sanity, and Mobot.
+I invest at the seed stage in AI developer tools and infrastructure, and in companies across sectors where AI is becoming the operating system.
+My personal and firm portfolio includes over sixty companies, including Snyk, Netlify, PagerDuty, LaunchDarkly, Tailscale, Sanity, and Continue.

 What I look for